-(ii) Volume Variance: It can be computed as Material usage Variance.
+(ii) Volume Variance: Sales Volume Variance is the different between budgeted sales and standard sales.
+It can be computed as Material usage Variance.
 Budgeted sales may be different from the standard sales.
 In other words, budgeted quantity of sales at standard prices may vary from the actual quantity of sales at standard prices.
 Thus, the variance is as a result of difference in budgeted and actual quantities of goods sold.
 The formula is: